Tomson909/PhysicalActivity/README.md

 ## Description

-[Short project description here.
-Briefly summarize the problem you are trying to solve and the approach you're taking.]
+In the last couple of years smart watches, etc... for tracking physical activities got more popular then ever.
+Based on data(Heartbeat, acceleration, etc...) measured by these devices classification of different activities can be done.
+And this is whta this project is about.
+The dataset is from Kaggle and can be found [here](https://www.kaggle.com/datasets/diegosilvadefrana/fisical-activity-dataset).
 ### Task Type

-[Image Classification / Chatbot / Regression / Clustering / Other]
+Time Series Multiclass Classification

 ### Results Summary

 - **Best Model:** [Name of the best-performing model]
-- **Evaluation Metric:** [e.g., Accuracy, F1-Score, MSE]
+- **Evaluation Metric:** Accuracy
-- **Result:** [e.g., 95% accuracy, F1-score of 0.8]
+- **Result:**  60%-80% accuracy due to limitations of dataset

 ## Documentation